amarder/locovote/frontend/src/school-districts.md

   if (!selection) {
     return html`<div class="card">
       <h3>District Summary</h3>
-      <p>Please select a district from the table above to see details.</p>
+      <p>Please select a district from the table above to view its details.</p>
     </div>`;
   }